Harshp20/Python-Instagram-Bot/README.md

 3. If you are facing any problems executing the source code then consider upgrading all your python packages.
 Upgrade your pip to the latest version using `python -m pip install --upgrade pip` and upgrade all your packages to latest versions using `pip install pip-upgrade-outdated`

 ## Development
-If you think you can improve and add more functionality to this Bot then feel free to clone this repository and submit your changes.
+If you want to contribute to this project and add more functionality to the Bot then feel free to _Fork_ this repository and submit your changes.